1NainConnu34/Discord-Bot/README.md

 npm i discord.js
 ```

-3. Create a .env file with a variable named "TOKEN" and the token of your bot
+3. Create a .env file with a variable named "TOKEN" and the token of your bot and a variable named "INVITE" with a link to invite your bot

 4. You can now start the bot using this command